IamSreeman/IamSreeman.github.io/_posts/2021-06-11-relativity-textbooks-review.md

 2) Resnick, ‎Robert (1968). *Introduction to Special Relativity*.
 Wiley.

 This book discusses very slowly compared to the above one.
 If you have time you should read it.
-In the beginning there is historical stuff which many books won't discuss.
+In the beginning, there is historical stuff that many books won't discuss.
 Sadly it doesn't use tensors to explain relativistic formulation of electrodynamics.
 ## Special relativity intermediate-advanced books
 1) Tsamparlis, Michael (2019). *Special Relativity An Introduction with 200 Problems and Solutions* (2nd ed.).
 Springer.